 Q1: WHAT IS THE U.S. CANINE BIATHLON?

-A1: The U.S. Canine Biathlon is VWK9’s annual event and fun weekend, where dog owner or dog handler & canine partner come together to test their bond and stamina over a tough 4-mile course with numerous obstacles, water, puzzles, and challenges.
+A1: The U.S. Canine Biathlon is 360 K9 Group’s annual event and fun weekend, where dog owner or dog handler & canine partner come together to test their bond and stamina over a tough 4-mile course with numerous obstacles, water, puzzles, and challenges.
 Some people call it the hardest canine race you’ll ever freaking love!

 Q2: WHEN IS THE RACE?

-A2: The 2020 U.S. Canine Biathlon® is held on August 28-30, 2020, with a limited number of registrations available.
+A2: The 2022 U.S. Canine Biathlon ® will be held on May 21 – 22, 2022, with a limited number of registrations available.
 There is an early packet pickup Friday evening to include welcome refreshments, beer, and light entertainment.

 Only official race times recorded on Saturday will be counted towards the Saturday evening awards ceremony.
 Sunday times will be available for your bragging rights, and of course, all racers will receive their race T-shirt and medal regardless of their race day.